DATES: July – August

 *Includes CHARTER FLIGHT from Lanseria.
 (This can be removed if unnecessary)

 Rates will Include: Return charter flight based on 8 people sharing, single accommodation, all meals, teas and coffee, laundry, unlimited guided fishing with unlimited fuel, rod, reel and line hire.

-Rates will exclude: Flights and road transfers, drinks, broken or lost fishing tackle.
+Rates will exclude: Drinks, broken or lost fishing tackle.